Chancellor's Public Voices Fellowship

 - Fix sum toward grant support for 12-month faculty

 Course buy-out costs and faculty grant support funds are capped at $10,000 per faculty member.
-The exact amount will be negotiated each year between each dean and the provost’s office prior to the awarding of the fellowship.
 These funds cannot be used to supplement existing contracted salary.

 Allowable use of funds must follow the awarded faculty member’s specific school or college guidelines.